bluebear2015/fs-journal/notes/08-async.md

 to uses middle wear you put .Use((req, res, next)=>) next(). we use .use(Auth0Provider.getAuthorizedUserInfo) this will allow us to access the auth0 token on the req objecct.

+---------connecting the front end---------- first thing we need to do make sure that the auth0 is working properlly from the back end code we made. the first step was to create an account on Auth0.com website. remeber on the front end we need to register all our controllers in the router-view.

+coderDatingSite.